Skip to content

 DPH

-• Files: This contains all relevant SQL files, tables, views, and YAML files (e.g., user groups) necessary to define the Lens.
-Here, users can explore the actual implementation and configuration of the model, making it useful for developers or advanced users who need to see the code and metadata behind the Data Product.
+This contains all relevant SQL files, tables, views, and YAML files necessary to define the Lens.
+Here, users can explore the actual implementation and configuration of the model, making it useful for developers who need to access the code and metadata behind the Data Product.

-For example, In the above image are the YAML Implementation files for the Lens model of the Data Product for all entities.
-One can also view the Lens artifact in the Metis by clicking on Open in Metis button in the right side corner
+The image above shows the YAML implementation files for the Lens model of the Data Product across all entities.
+The Lens artifact can also be accessed in Metis by clicking the Open in Metis button in the top right corner.

 DPH